1964–65 United States network television schedule: Sunday

 Notes: Mister Ed aired on CBS from 6:30 to 7:00 p.m. until January 1965, when World War One took over the time period.

 On NBC, some episodes of Branded aired in color.
 Buckskin, which aired on NBC in July and August 1965, consisted of reruns of the 1958–1959 series.

+On CBS, Bill & Martha was originally supposed to have aired 9:30 p.m., but it was replaced by The Joey Bishop Show before it ever began.

 Monday

+NOTES: On CBS, Summer Playhouse was an anthology series made up of a combination of unsold television pilots and reruns of episodes of other anthology series.